yaoliliu/DanceGRPO-kontext/README.md

 The Multi-reward training code and reward curves can be found [here](https://github.com/XueZeyue/DanceGRPO/issues/19).

 ### Important Discussion and Results with More Reward Models
-Thanks for the issue from [@Yi-Xuan XU](https://github.com/xuyxu), the results of more reward models and better visualization on FLUX can be found [here](https://github.com/XueZeyue/DanceGRPO/issues/36).
+Thanks for the issue from [@Yi-Xuan XU](https://github.com/xuyxu), the results of more reward models and better visualization (how to avoid grid patterns) on FLUX can be found [here](https://github.com/XueZeyue/DanceGRPO/issues/36).
 We also support the pickscore for FLUX with `--use_pickscore`.

 ## Acknowledgement
 We learned and reused code from the following projects:
 - [FastVideo](https://github.com/hao-ai-lab/FastVideo)
 - [diffusers](https://github.com/huggingface/diffusers)
 - [DDPO-Pytorch](https://github.com/kvablack/ddpo-pytorch)

+We thank the authors for their contributions to the community!

 ## Citation